akuya-ekorot/seg-fault/0x002-shell_navigation/README.md

 seg@fault:~/Documents$
 ```

-- If we wanted to go back to our movies folder now, instead of passing the relative or absolute paths, we could pass the `-` and that would take us to the folder we were last.
+- If we wanted to go back to our movies folder now, instead of passing the relative or absolute paths, we could pass the `-` and that would take us to the folder we were at last.

 ```bash
 seg@fault:~/Documents$ cd -